Chris Tillman: Baltimore Orioles

 At the All-Star break, Tillman had compiled a 12–2 record with a 3.41 ERA in 1131/3 innings, while striking out 98 batters.

 On July 21, after tossing seven innings of one-run ball to snap a four-game losing streak for the O's, Tillman recorded his 14th win of the season.
 He became the first Oriole pitcher since 2003 to win 14 decisions in their first 21 starts.
 The O's improved to 18–3 when Tillman was pitching.

 After battling injuries late in the season, which included a DL stint, Tillman's season ended, having greatly improved on his disappointing 2015 campaign.
 He compiled a 16–6 record in 30 starts with a 3.77 ERA in 172 innings pitched in 2016.
 He struck out 140 batters with a 1.29 WHIP, while allowing a career-low 19 home runs.

 On October 3, Tillman was named the starting pitcher for the Orioles Wild Card game against the Toronto Blue Jays.
 Tillman tossed 42/3 innings, allowing just four hits and a walk, along with two runs, while striking out four batters.
 Tillman left the game with runners on the corners, and teammate Mychal Givens came in and induced a double play.
 The Orioles would go on to lose 5–2 in 11 innings.

 After starting the first month of the season on the DL due to a shoulder injury, Tillman made his season debut against the Chicago White Sox on May 7.
 He tossed five scoreless innings and earned his first victory of the year as the Orioles would win 4–0.
 The win was Tillman's 73rd career victory, tying him with Sidney Ponson and Lefty Stewart for 20th in franchise history.
 For the season, Tillman endured his worst season in his career, as he was mostly ineffective and injured throughout.
 He finished 1–7 with a career worst 7.84 ERA in 24 games, 19 starts.

 On February 19, 2018, Tillman and the Orioles signed a one-year contract for $3 million.
 After struggling through his first four starts, Tillman pitched seven one-hit, shutout innings against the Tigers to earn his first win in 27 appearances dating back to May 2017.
 He moved in to 20th place on the Orioles All-time win list.
 On July 20, 2018, he was designated for assignment.
 Tillman elected free agency on July 25, 2018.

 Texas Rangers

 On August 2, 2018, Tillman signed a minor-league contract with the Texas Rangers.
-He made four appearances for the Triple-A Round Rock Express to finish the year, struggling to a 9.00 ERA with 5 strikeouts in 9.0 innings pitched.
-He elected free agency on November 2, 2018.
+He made four appearances for the Triple-A Round Rock Express to finish the year, struggling to a 9.00 ERA with 5 strikeouts in 9 innings pitched.
+He elected free agency following the season on November 2.

 Tillman did not play in a game in 2019, taking the season off after having surgery to clean up the labrum in his right shoulder in June.